Museum Repair Project

 Preserving our past for future generations

 Stjoseph-church-old-mission-gallery-P1040288The Mission museum is the original 1809 adobe Convento, the former Padres’ living quarters.
 It is the oldest standing building in Alameda county.
 Its importance is recognized by the National Register of Historic Places and the California State Historic Landmarks Commission.

-Unfortunately, a portion of the building’s foundation is badly in need of repair work.
+More funding is needed to repair and restore the cracked and spalling stucco and mud plaster coating that covers and protects the building’s historic adobe brick walls, to repair and preserve the building’s wood windows and exterior doors, and improve restrooms.
 Click HERE to become part of our history with a donation to this project and to see a list of our donors.